STAT545-UBC-hw-2018-19/hw03-schignel/hw03-schignel.md

 Exploration Tasks
 =================

-We will use the following sections to demonstrate a few common tasks used in data exploration.
-The will provide a useful reference for future work.
+The following sections demonstrate a number of common tasks used in data exploration providing a useful reference for future work.

 ### 1. Get the maximum and minimum of GDP per capita for all continents